jcorrado76/ATLAS_Research/Mu_Analysis/Plot_Between_Fits/readme.md

 uncertainty.
 Hopefully I can find an option to fill between these two curves with some alpha value so I can overlay the data points for the efficiency in between each of the fits.

+fa2 is an example of how to fill areas below a function and also to the left or right of certain TLines.

+ray is an example of how to fill in areas between two functions